colinzuo/dddtdd-docs/doc_center/docs/opensource-projects/ue4/100100-study/Engine/GameFramework/README.md

 	void K2_AddActorWorldOffset(FVector DeltaLocation, bool bSweep, FHitResult& SweepHitResult, bool bTeleport);

 	/**
+	 * Adds a delta to the rotation of this actor in world space.
+	 *
+	 * @param DeltaRotation		The change in rotation.
+	 * @param bSweep			Whether to sweep to the target rotation (not currently supported for rotation).
+	 * @param bTeleport			Whether we teleport the physics state (if physics collision is enabled for this object).
+	 *							If true, physics velocity for this object is unchanged (so ragdoll parts are not affected by change in location).
+	 *							If false, physics velocity is updated based on the change in position (affecting ragdoll parts).
+	 *							If CCD is on and not teleporting, this will affect objects along the entire swept volume.
+	 * @param SweepHitResult	The hit result from the move if swept.
+	 */
+	UFUNCTION(BlueprintCallable, Category="Transformation", meta=(DisplayName="Add Actor World Rotation", ScriptName="AddActorWorldRotation", AdvancedDisplay="bSweep,SweepHitResult,bTeleport"))
+	void K2_AddActorWorldRotation(FRotator DeltaRotation, bool bSweep, FHitResult& SweepHitResult, bool bTeleport);

+	/**
+	 * Adds a delta to the location of this component in its local reference frame.
+	 * @param DelatLocation		The change in location in local space.
+	 * @param bSweep			Whether we sweep to the destination location, triggering overlaps along the way and stopping short of the target if blocked by something.
+	 *							Only the root component is swept and checked for blocking collision, child components move without sweeping.
+If collision is off, this has no effect.
+	 * @param bTeleport			Whether we teleport the physics state (if physics collision is enabled for this object).
+	 *							If true, physics velocity for this object is unchanged (so ragdoll parts are not affected by change in location).
+	 *							If false, physics velocity is updated based on the change in position (affecting ragdoll parts).
+	 *							If CCD is on and not teleporting, this will affect objects along the entire swept volume.
+	 */
+	UFUNCTION(BlueprintCallable, Category="Transformation", meta=(DisplayName="Add Actor Local Offset", ScriptName="AddActorLocalOffset", Keywords="location position"))
+	void K2_AddActorLocalOffset(FVector DeltaLocation, bool bSweep, FHitResult& SweepHitResult, bool bTeleport);

+	/**
+	 * Adds a delta to the rotation of this component in its local reference frame
+	 * @param DeltaRotation		The change in rotation in local space.
+	 * @param bSweep			Whether we sweep to the destination location, triggering overlaps along the way and stopping short of the target if blocked by something.
+	 *							Only the root component is swept and checked for blocking collision, child components move without sweeping.
+If collision is off, this has no effect.
+	 * @param bTeleport			Whether we teleport the physics state (if physics collision is enabled for this object).
+	 *							If true, physics velocity for this object is unchanged (so ragdoll parts are not affected by change in location).
+	 *							If false, physics velocity is updated based on the change in position (affecting ragdoll parts).
+	 *							If CCD is on and not teleporting, this will affect objects along the entire swept volume.
+	 */
+	UFUNCTION(BlueprintCallable, Category="Transformation", meta=(DisplayName="Add Actor Local Rotation", ScriptName="AddActorLocalRotation", AdvancedDisplay="bSweep,SweepHitResult,bTeleport"))
+	void K2_AddActorLocalRotation(FRotator DeltaRotation, bool bSweep, FHitResult& SweepHitResult, bool bTeleport);

+	/**
 	 *	Sets the actor to be hidden in the game
 	 *	@param	bNewHidden	Whether or not to hide the actor and all its components */
 	UFUNCTION(BlueprintCallable, Category="Rendering", meta=( DisplayName = "Set Actor Hidden In Game", Keywords = "Visible Hidden Show Hide" )) virtual void SetActorHiddenInGame(bool bNewHidden);

+	/** Destroy the actor */
+	UFUNCTION(BlueprintCallable, Category="Actor", meta=(Keywords = "Delete", DisplayName = "Destroy Actor", ScriptName = "DestroyActor"))
+	virtual void K2_DestroyActor();

 	/** See if this actor's Tags array contains the supplied name tag */ UFUNCTION(BlueprintCallable, Category="Actor")